epistoteles/Modergator/.github/README.md

   <a href="#%EF%B8%8F-license">License</a>
 </p>

-# 🐊 Modergator - Hate Speech Detection
+# 🐊 Modergator - Hate Detection for Text, Speech and Memes

 Modergator is a Telegram bot able to process multiple kinds of messages sent in a Telegram group.

-The messages are checked for hate speech and an evaluation of the offensiveness and hatefulness are given.
+Text messages are checked for hate speech and an evaluation of the offensiveness and hatefulness are given, as well as the targets that we have detected within the text (only if there are any).
+Voice messages are transcribed and then handled the same ways a text messages.

+Memes are also checked for hate.
+We first transcribe the

+Voice

 WARNING: The repository contains content that is offensive and/or hateful in nature.